Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

-### Presented output
+### Printed output

-The presented output of a string is the string content.
+The printed output of a string is the string content.